survivejs/webpack-book/manuscript/building/01_source_maps.md

 You can prefix a source map option with a **pragma** character that gets injected into the source map reference.
 Webpack uses `#` by default that is supported by modern browsers, so you don't have to set it.

 To override this, you have to prefix your source map option with it (e.g., `@source-map`).
 After the change, you should see `//@` kind of reference to the source map over `//#` in your JavaScript files, assuming a separate source map type was used.

-## Using dependency source maps

-Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
-Without setting it up against the package, you get a minified debug output.
-Often you can skip this step as it's a special case.

-## Source maps for styling

-If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
-The same idea works with style loaders such as **css-loader**, **sass-loader**, and **less-loader**.

-The **css-loader** is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
-To overcome this problem, you should set `output.publicPath` to resolve the server url.

 ## Source maps on backend